etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  OBProvider

-Openbravo business objects should **not** be instantiated directly using the new operator.
+Etendo business objects should not be instantiated directly using the new operator.
 Instead the  OBProvider  class should be used to create an instance of the required business object.
 The OBProvider is located in the _org.openbravo.base.provider_ package and can be retrieved using the method